edumargra/mn2/README.md

     `./program.exe 0 6.283185307179586 1000 0 0 300000 1e-10 'w' > sor300000_'w'.out`
 where program is the name of the file and 'w' the chosen omega value.

+### alternative:

+If you have installed the cmake utility, alternatively you can compile the programs with:
+- ```mkdir executables ; cd executables``` - create a specific directory for your executables and navigate to it
+- ```cmake ../``` -create auxilary files
+- ```cmake --build .``` -compile
+Keep in mind when executing, that in this case the executables names won't have the '.exe' termination.

 ## (h)

 Si p(x) = 0, llavors $A = {a_{ij}}$ es simetrica amb tots els elements de la diagonal inferior i superior igual a $-1/2$.
 Per tant, A es **diagonal dominant per files en sentit estricte** ja que $a_{ii} = 1 + e^x$ amb $x \in {0,2PI}$, per tant, $a_{ii} > 1$, per tant, $\sum_{i,j=1}_{j\neqi}|aij| \seq 1/2 + 1/2 = 1 < a_{ii}$.